robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-subject/summer-week-6-ect-video.md

 We want our pupils to remember and use what we teach them in the long term.
 We want them to be able to solve complex problems in the wider world.
-In order to do that, their knowledge needs to be deeply rooted so that they don't forget it and well connected so that they can spot when they should use it.
+In order to do that, their knowledge needs to be deeply rooted so that they don’t forget it and well connected so that they can spot when they should use it.
 To deepen understanding, teachers need to give pupils plenty of opportunities to think about new content and help them to connect that knowledge together.